Maria Vidal: Solo career

 When the band parted ways, her first solo endeavor was an album with EMI, where she worked with producer John "Jellybean" Benitez.
 While working on the album, she was asked to sing the theme song for the 1984 film Body Rock, produced by Phil Ramone.
 It became an international hit, peaking at number No. 26 in Australia.

 Vidal toured around the world promoting it.

 She appeared in the 1985 horror comedy film Once Bitten as a member of a high school band, and contributed two songs to the Once Bitten soundtrack.

 Jimmy Iovine then signed Vidal as a solo artist to A&M Records after hearing her demo of "Do Me Right", which had been written and produced for her by Desmond.
 It became the first single off her 1987 self-titled debut solo album and was very popular internationally, especially in South America.
 The music video was directed by David Fincher.

 In 1991, she sang a duet with Desmond Child on the Burt Bacharach/Desmond Child penned power ballad "Obsession".
 At the time, Vidal was making her third solo album with British-owned Charisma Records, but the album was never released.

 As a singer, songwriter and producer, Vidal has contributed to many other artists' music.

-Vidal contributed backup vocals to Kiss' Paul Stanley's solo album, Stevie Nicks' single "I Can't Wait" as well as a few other tracks from Nicks' solo album "Rock a Little", and was a featured vocalist for The Smithereens' single "A Girl Like You".
+Vidal contributed backup vocals to Kiss's Paul Stanley's solo album, Stevie Nicks' single "I Can't Wait" as well as a few other tracks from Nicks' solo album "Rock a Little", and was a featured vocalist for The Smithereens' single "A Girl Like You".
 She appears on many of Belinda Carlisle's solo albums, including the 1989 album "Runaway Horses".
-Other highlights include vocals for artists such as: Ellen Foley, Aerosmith, Seal, Alice Cooper, Celine Dion, Toto, Bette Midler, Real McCoy and Cher.
-Maria also appears on albums from Cat Stevens, and, most recently, Lana Del Rey.
+Other highlights include vocals for artists such as: Aerosmith, Seal, Celine Dion, Toto, Bette Midler and Cher.
+Vidal also appears on albums from Cat Stevens, and, most recently, Lana Del Rey.

 As a songwriter, Vidal wrote the hit single "Summer Rain" for Belinda Carlisle, which was covered in 2004 by Slinkee Minx, as well as the title song to Carlisle's album "A Woman and a Man".
-The song "Angel"; in which she co-wrote (from her 1987 solo album) was also recorded by Expose on their 1992 self titled album.
+The song "Angel", which she co-wrote (from her 1987 solo album), was also recorded by Exposé on their 1992 self-titled album.
 Vidal has written songs with Desmond Child, Billy Steinberg, and Rick Nowels, including Ace of Base single "Every Time it Rains" and Belinda Carlisle's "California."

 As a studio vocal arranger and producer, Vidal has worked with a myriad of artists.
 Vidal's credits include Carrie Underwood and the other finalists on American Idol season 4.

 In May 2009, Vidal announced the release of her album Living in Radical Radiance.
-The album can be downloaded on her website or ordered through the website shop.